Lemon shark

-The lemon shark (Negaprion brevirostris) is a species of shark from the family Carcharhinidae, known for its yellowish skin, which inspires its common name.
-It is classified as a Vulnerable species by the International Union for the Conservation of Nature.
+The lemon shark (Negaprion brevirostris) is a species of requiem shark from the family Carcharhinidae, known for its yellowish skin, which inspires its common name.

+The lemon shark is classified as a "vulnerable" species by the International Union for the Conservation of Nature.

 Lemon sharks can grow to 3.4 m in length.
 They are often found in shallow subtropical waters and are known to inhabit and return to specific nursery sites for breeding.
 Often feeding at night, these sharks use electroreceptors to find their main source of prey, fish.
-Lemon sharks enjoy the many benefits of group living such as enhanced communication, courtship, predatory behavior, and protection.
-This species of shark gives birth to live young, and the females are polyandrous and have a biennial reproductive cycle.
-Lemon sharks are not thought to be a large threat to humans; there have been 10 recorded bites, none of which were life-threatening.
-The lemon shark's life span is unknown, but the average shark is 25 to 30 years old.
-The oldest recorded lemon shark in captivity died in 2023 at the age of 40 years.
+Lemon sharks enjoy the many benefits of group living, such as enhanced communication, courtship, predatory behavior, and protection.
+This species gives birth to live young, and the females are polyandrous and have a biennial reproductive cycle.
+Lemon sharks are not thought to be a large threat to humans; only 10 bites have been recorded, none of which were life-threatening.
+The lemon shark's lifespan is unknown, but the typical shark is 25 to 30 years old.

+In 2023, the oldest recorded lemon shark in captivity died at the age of 40 years.

 Name

-The lemon shark was first named and described in 1868 by Felipe Poey.
-He originally named it Hypoprion brevirostris, but later renamed it Negaprion brevirostris.
-The lemon shark has also appeared in literature as Negaprion fronto and Carcharias fronto (Jordan and Gilbert, 1882), Carcharias brevirostris (Gunther, 1870), and Carcharhinus brevirostris (Henshall, 1891).
+In 1868, Felipe Poey was the first to name and describe the lemon shark.
+He originally called it Hypoprion brevirostris, but later reclassified the species as Negaprion brevirostris, which is the accepted scientific name today.

+The lemon shark has also appeared in the scientific literature as Negaprion fronto and Carcharias fronto (Jordan and Gilbert, 1882), Carcharias brevirostris (Gunther, 1870), and Carcharhinus brevirostris (Henshall, 1891).

 Evolution

 The earliest fossil remains of this species are known from the Early Miocene of Odisha (India), Peru, and Cuba.
-Fossils become more widespread in the Americas and western Africa from the Middle Miocene onwards.
+Fossils become more widespread in the Americas and western Africa from the Middle Miocene onward.

 Description

-The shark's yellow colouring serves as an excellent camouflage when swimming over the sandy seafloor in its coastal habitat.
-The lemon shark commonly attains a length of 2.4 to 3.1 m and a weight up to 90 kg by adulthood, although sexual maturity is attained at 2.24 m in males and 2.4 m in females.
+The lemon shark's yellow coloring serves as an excellent camouflage when swimming over the sandy seafloor in its coastal habitat.

+The lemon shark commonly attains a length of 2.4 to 3.1 m and a weight up to 90 kg by adulthood, although sexual maturity is attained at 2.24 m in males and 2.40 m in females.
 The maximum recorded length and weight is 3.43 m and 183.7 kg, respectively.

-It has a flattened head with a short, broad snout, and the second dorsal fin is almost as large as the first.
-Like all cartilaginous fish, lemon sharks have electroreceptors concentrated in their heads, known as the ampullae of Lorenzini.
+The lemon shark has a flattened head with a short, broad snout, and the second dorsal fin is almost as large as the first.
+Like all cartilaginous fishes, lemon sharks have electroreceptors concentrated in their heads, known as the ampullae of Lorenzini.
 These receptors detect electrical pulses emitted by potential prey and allow these nocturnal feeders to sense their prey in the dark.

-Note that lemon sharks are often confused with bull sharks; lemon sharks have quite similarly sized first and second dorsal fins, whereas those of bull sharks are differently sized.
+Lemon sharks can be confused with bull sharks; the former have quite similarly sized first and second dorsal fins, whereas those of the latter are differently sized.